Institutional Diplomas (DE)

 To acquire knowledge and skills related to methods and techniques for physical activities aimed at development and fitness maintenance through step aerobics, strength training, and gentle physical exercises, designed for school and university students.

-1. Prepare and supervise a group class in cardiovascular techniques for beginners to advanced levels: STEP and muscle strengthening.
+1. Plan and lead group classes in cardiovascular fitness for beginners through advanced participants: STEP and strength training

-3. Ensuring the safety of participants and third parties
+3. Ensure the safety of participants and third parties

 4. Mastery of music, techniques (basic steps and their variations), teaching methods, relaxation techniques, stretching, and Pilates.